-Cash and cash equivalents are interest-free and held with State Bank of Mauritius Ltd and Mauritius Commercial Bank Ltd which are rated Baa2 to Baa3 based on ratings of Moody's.
+Cash and cash equivalents are interest-free and held with State Bank of Mauritius Ltd and Mauritius Commercial Bank Ltd which are rated Baa2 to Baa3 based on ratings of Moody's (2023: Baa2 to Baa3).
 While cash and cash equivalents are also subject to impairment requirements of IFRS 9, the identified impairment loss was immaterial.